Chocolate Pudding. Yum.

 Rich Chocolate or Carob Pudding (dairy-free and sugar-free options)

 Makes 3-4 servings

-2 1/2 cups milk (or dairy-free alternative.
-See my post on Homemade Coconut Milk.)*
+2 1/2 cups milk (or dairy-free alternative such as my Easiest Coconut Milk)*

 1/2 cup chia (white or black)